paulscherrerinstitute/xvcSupport/README.md

 JTAG connection is impractical.
 Recent versions of Vivado support the Xilinx "virtual cable" protocol [XVC](https://www.xilinx.com/products/intellectual-property/xvc.html) which is very simple and permits remote access to embedded ILA cores.

+It is now possible to use this package with ISE/ChipScope as well if you are working with older devices.

 However, the protocol and its current support in Vivado has several drawbacks